-We train interns in:
+We train doctoral psychology interns in:

-- Individual, couples, and group psychotherapy.
+- Individual, group, and couples psychotherapy.

 - Emergency and crisis services.